dclelland/3LED/README.md

 Just open `3LED.xcworkspace` in Xcode and hit build (as of the time of writing the latest version is Xcode 10.2).

+### Privacy policy

+3LED does not gather any kind of user data.

 ### 1.1 Wishlist

 - Investigate menu run loop issues